-For your first semester, we actually select your classes for you based on the academic interests you list on your course request form, located in the Forms Portal section on the Accepted and Enrolled Students page.
+For your first semester, we actually select your classes for you based on the academic interests you list on your Advising and Registration form, located in the Forms Portal section on the Accepted and Enrolled Students page.
 Our academic advisors will use this information to plan your first semester for you.

 When will I receive my class schedule?

 You can expect to receive your class schedule in late July.

 Orientation and First Day of Class

 When is move-in day?

 Move-in day for the 2015 fall semester is August 27.

 What dates should I take off for New Student Orientation?